SoHuDrgon/sohudragon.ml/content/post/Upgrading kubeadm clusters from v1.14.1 to v1.15.0.md

     For more information see the [certificate management guide](/docs/tasks/administer-cluster/kubeadm/kubeadm-certs).

-3. Choose a version to upgrade to, and run the appropriate command.
+4. Choose a version to upgrade to, and run the appropriate command.
 For example:

-    ```shell
+    ```
     sudo kubeadm upgrade apply v1.15.x

     详细安装命令：